rubymotion-community/motion-turbo/README.md

 This repository includes a demo application to show off features of the framework.
 The demo bundles a simple HTTP server that serves a Turbolinks 5 web app on localhost at port 9292.

-To run the demo, clone this repository to your computer and change into its directory.
-Then, start the demo server by running `TurbolinksDemo/demo-server` from the command line.
+To run the demo, install the gem.
+Then, start the demo server by running `turbolinks_demo_server` from the command line.

 Once you’ve started the demo server, explore the demo application in the Simulator by opening `turbolinks-ios.xcworkspace` and running the TurbolinksDemo target.

 ![Turbolinks for iOS demo application](https://s3.amazonaws.com/turbolinks-docs/images/ios-demo.png)

-## Getting Started

-We recommend playing with the demo app to get familiar with the framework.
-When you’re ready to start your own application, see our [Quick Start Guide](QuickStartGuide.md) for step-by-step instructions to lay the foundation.

 # Understanding Turbolinks Concepts